Women in Ghana: Familial roles

 Social norms and assigned roles for women is one of Ghana’s main issues.
 There are social standards that women in Africa have to follow, depending on their culture and religion.
 There are other factors which compound a woman’s social norms.
-An example of this is, president's wives in Africa are required to be present at official functions, yet preferably sons.
-Along with there being huge probability of a husband to take another wife if they are not successful to provide a son.
-A way to fix social norm is by making enrollment higher for women at schools due to higher knowledge of the topic, and higher positioning of women throughout the continent.
+For example, president's wives in Africa are required to be present at official functions.
+Additionally, if a woman is unsuccessful in providing a son, her husband might take another wife.
+A way to fix social norm is by making school enrollment higher for women due to higher knowledge of the topic, and higher positioning of women throughout the continent.
 Being able to change expectations put onto women and rules that cultures have, is difficult due to having to change the mindset of either a culture, a religion or a government.

-Overall, women in female-headed households bear more household and market work than do men in male-headed households, mostly because usually the female head of household is the only adult who is of working age or ability.
+Overall, women in female-headed households bear more household and market work than men do in male-headed households, largely because the female head of household is usually the only adult of working age or ability.
 Men are usually able to distribute work with a female spouse in male-headed households, as most men in male-headed households are married.
 Additionally, the amount of domestic work performed by women when living with or without a spouse does not vary, leading to the conclusion that males generally make little to no significant contribution to domestic work.
 Further, women who are the heads of household generally own about 12 fewer hectares of land than male heads of household.
 The disparity in land ownership increases as wealth increases.